 (same as in the image above):

 Meet Annoto.
-Annoto is an in-video collaboration solution that enables focused discussions within your video, as well as the ability to manage a personal journal throughout the course.
+Annoto is an in-video collaboration solution that enables focused, time-based discussions within your video, as well as the ability to manage a personal journal throughout the course.

-Annoto enables deep dialogues between students and faculty (and among students) and gives you the opportunity to ask questions and share ideas in the video's context.
+Annoto enables deep dialogues between learners and instructors (and among learners) and gives you the opportunity to ask questions and share ideas in the video's context.

 Meet Annoto.
 Annoto is where you can ask questions about the video, share your thoughts and contribute to the discussion.
 Every comment in Annoto is time-tagged, keeping the discussion always within the context of the video.

 It’s best to add a comment to encourage the discussion in videos before the course starts.
-This way we can make sure all of the students will see the comment (Once a student finished watching the video, he probably won’t see the correspondence that occurred after that).
+This way we can make sure all of the learners will see the comment (Once a learner finished watching the video, he probably won’t see the correspondence that occurred after that).

-Asking your students a question or inviting them to share examples can be a catalyst of the conversation and perhaps serve as an indicator to the level of understanding.
+Asking your learners a question or inviting them to share examples can be a catalyst of the conversation and perhaps serve as an indicator to the level of understanding.

 Add comments on different moments of the video with additional facts or ideas and call users to action asking them what they think.

-The timing of your comment throughout the video will provide additional motivation to the students to watch the entire video.
+The timing of your comment throughout the video will provide additional motivation to the learners to watch the entire video.

-Teach the students the art of replies: encourage them to reply to each other's comments.
-Let them know when a student wrote a good reply or asked a good question.
+Teach the learners the art of replies: encourage them to reply to each other's comments.
+Let them know when a learner wrote a good reply or asked a good question.

-You may add a comment in Annoto that invites students to answer one another.
+You may add a comment in Annoto that invites learners to answer one another.

 When you answer another's comment or question, make sure you use the "Reply" button, and not writing your answer as a new comment.
 This way you can be sure the discussion keeps its context.

-In many cases – one student’s question on top of a video can save duplication of this question (by multiple students) in other platforms
+In many cases – one user's question on top of a video can save duplication of this question (by multiple users) in other platforms

 Any comment or note that you add can be given a sentiment, to provide a visualization of its type:

 Adding a comment in the form of a question can do wonders in terms of engagement.
-Students that are requested to add an example or share a thought will definitely be more involved than students that are only watching.
+Learners that are requested to add an example or share a thought will definitely be more involved than learners that are only watching.

 A good question is both answerable and challenging.